 2023 Annual County Government Awards

-Nominations are now open for the 2023 NHAC County Government Awards.
+Nominations are now closed for the 2023 NHAC County Government Awards.
 Each year the New Hampshire Association of Counties honors individuals for their service to county government and the citizens of their communities.
 Individuals are nominated by their peers and the winners are selected by the NHAC Awards Committee.

 2023 Awards Committee Members: